MGhiremath0281/Real-World-projects/Project3/README.md

 # Bengaluru House Price Prediction

 This project aims to predict house prices in Bengaluru, using key features such as location, square footage, number of bathrooms, and BHK (bedroom, hall, kitchen).
-The objective is to build a machine learning model that can help buyers, sellers, and investors make informed decisions regarding real estate in Bengaluru.
+The objective is to build a machine learnnng model that can help buyers, sellers, and investors make informed decisions regarding real estate in Bengaluru.

 ## Dataset Overview